edmoltom/FNK0050/Server/core/vision/logger_README.md

 ## Notes for developers
 `VisionLogger` lazily imports the vision API to avoid circular dependencies.
-`VisionInterface` accepts an existing logger and delegates all logging work to it via the API's `create_logger_from_env()` helper.
+`VisionManager` accepts an existing logger and delegates all logging work to it via the API's `create_logger_from_env()` helper.